tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 .. figure:: images/torsion_restraint_plddt_adjustments.png

-In a similar manner, distance restraints are reweighted based on the PAE matrix - see :ref:`isolde_restrain_distances_cmd`.
-As the PAE between residues for a given atom pair increases, the restraint strength (kappa) decreases, the flat-bottom tolerance increases, and the rate of fall-off outside the (harmonic + flat bottom) region increases.
+In a similar manner, distance restraints are reweighted based on the PAE matrix
+- see :ref:`isolde_restrain_distances_cmd`.
+As the PAE between residues for a given atom pair increases, the restraint strength (kappa) decreases, the flat-bottom tolerance increases, and the rate of fall-off outside the (harmonic
++ flat bottom) region increases.
 As for the torsion restraints, the default profiles (below) may be tweaked by setting custom kappa, tolerance and fallOff terms.

 .. figure:: images/distance_restraint_pae_adjustments.png

-**(REMINDER: The 'adjustForConfidence true' argument for 'isolde restrain distances' currently only works for single-chain models fetched from the AlphaFold database.
-This is because it uses information in the model's mmCIF header to find and download the associated PAE matrix.
-Future versions will support the use of custom models with user-provided PAE matrices.)**
+**(REMINDER: The 'adjustForConfidence true' argument for 'isolde restrain distances' requires the reference model to be the unmodified original output from AlphaFold - that is, with no residues added or removed)**

 To understand how these will be used, let's first take a closer look at that PAE matrix for chain G. Note the color scale - dark green is an expected error of zero (in reality, the